openmobilityfoundation/curb-data-specification/README.md

 ## MDS Overlap

-Like the [Mobility Data Specification](https://github.com/openmobilityfoundation/mobility-data-specification/) (MDS), the CDS will be consumed by both cities and transportation providers operating in the public right of way.
+Like the [Mobility Data Specification](https://github.com/openmobilityfoundation/mobility-data-specification/) (MDS), the CDS is two-way and will be consumed by both cities and transportation providers operating in the public right of way.
 In many cases, the same mobility providers using curbs with CDS may also be interacting with other OMF [MDS Policy](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/policy), [MDS Provider](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/provider), and [MDS Agency](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/agency) data objects within the same [MDS Jurisdiction](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/jurisdiction) or [MDS Geography](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/geography), and using similar [MDS Metrics](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/metrics).
 Consistent with the Technology Design Principles codified in the [Technology Council's](https://github.com/openmobilityfoundation/governance/wiki/Technology-Council) OMF [Architectural Landscape Document](https://github.com/openmobilityfoundation/governance/blob/main/documents/OMF-MDS-Architectural-Landscape.pdf), the members of this working group are making reasonable best efforts to ensure that work is both _modular_ and _inter operable_ with other technology managed by the OMF as to avoid duplication and downstream implementation complexity.
-This version of CDS does allow connections by reference to MDS, an vice versa, down to an overlapping field level.
+The latest version of CDS does allow connections by reference to MDS (and other specs), and vice versa, down to an overlapping field level.

 [Top][toc]

 # Work in Progress

 The CDS is developed by the community under the guidance of the [Working Group Steering Committee](https://github.com/openmobilityfoundation/curb-data-specification/wiki) on specific [discussion topics](https://github.com/openmobilityfoundation/curb-data-specification/issues) and bi-weekly [public meetings](https://github.com/openmobilityfoundation/curb-data-specification/wiki#meeting-agendas).
 The Steering Committee has created supplementary resources like [Architectural Decisions](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Curb-Architectural-Decisions), [Use Cases](https://github.com/openmobilityfoundation/curb-data-specification/wiki/CDS-Use-Cases), [Privacy Guidance](https://docs.google.com/document/d/117kJhXp6ldv7KHq7k9wHONHVVHw00xweaHpORVu_c10/edit?usp=sharing), [Policy Language Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-CDS-Policy-Language-Guidance.md), [Pilot Project Guide](https://docs.google.com/document/d/1Mb1wpy4AFJ1MLvDpSIJsii4_1j2JC16NxNUVPI5BMNM/edit?usp=sharing), and a [Getting Started Guide](https://www.openmobilityfoundation.org/wp-content/uploads/2024/10/Getting-Started-with-CDS.pdf).

-[Top][toc]

-# Get Involved

-The OMF’s [Curb Management Working Group](https://github.com/openmobilityfoundation/curb-data-specification/wiki), led by a steering committee of individuals representing public agencies and private sector companies, has developed this data specification for curb usage.
-The CDS encompasses digitized curb and parking regulations, real-time and historic event information, and utilization metrics.
-The specification allows sharing of this data between cities, commercial companies, and the public.
-Get involved by siging up to the [Curb Mailing List](https://groups.google.com/a/openmobilityfoundation.org/g/wg-curb).

-The Curb Data Specification is an open source project with all development taking place on GitHub.
-Read our **[Community Wiki](https://github.com/openmobilityfoundation/curb-data-specification/wiki)** to get started.
-Comments and ideas can be shared by [creating an issue](https://github.com/openmobilityfoundation/curb-data-specification/issues), and specific changes can be suggested by [opening a pull request](https://github.com/openmobilityfoundation/curb-data-specification/pulls).
-Before contributing, please review our OMF [CONTRIBUTING page](https://github.com/openmobilityfoundation/governance/blob/main/CONTRIBUTING.md) and our [CODE OF CONDUCT page](https://github.com/openmobilityfoundation/governance/blob/main/CODE_OF_CONDUCT.md) to understand guidelines and policies for participation.

-For questions about CDS please contact by email at [info@openmobilityfoundation.org](mailto:info@openmobilityfoundation.org) or [on our website](https://www.openmobilityfoundation.org/get-in-touch/).
-Media inquiries to [media@openmobilityfoundation.org](mailto:media@openmobilityfoundation.org).

 [Top][toc]